To Laugh Properly

 It gave him an idea.

-He said, “I was in my early forties
+“I was in my early forties

 With a lot of life before me